-A small sophisticated plant perfect for a sunny spot
+A star-shaped succulent, perfect for a sunny spot!

 The evergreen succulent Haworthia is also known as the Zebra cactus, for its magnificent stripes.
 These star-shaped beauties love an east or west-facing window!